mapero/Fritzbox/README.md

-tr-064
+Fritz!Box (fritzbox)
 ======

-TR-064 - UPnP/IGD for node.js

 ## Description

-A library to interact with routers and other network devices.
+A library to connect to the TR-064 and UPnP API of an AVM Fritz!Box and to interact with it.
-Tested and designd for Fritz.Box routers.

 This library is capable of:
-* Supports the UPnP, IGD and PMR (Samsung TV) Protocol
+* Supports the UPnP and TR-064 specification of the Fritz!Box
-* Read and configure Services
+* Call actions of services
-* Authentication with username/password or password only
+* Authentication with username/password on http authentication level
-* SSL encryption
+* SSL encryption with custom port settings
-* Transactions
+* Using promises instead of callbacks
-* Subscribe to Events with included EventServer
+* Subscribe to Events with included EventServer (not working at the moment)

-More info about TR-064: http://www.avm.de/de/Extern/files/tr-064/AVM_TR-064_first_steps.pdf
+More info about capabilities provided by the TR-064 specification: http://www.avm.de/de/Extern/files/tr-064/AVM_TR-064_first_steps.pdf

+## Special thanks

+This library is a complete rework of the tr-064 library from [Hendrik Westerberg](https://github.com/hendrikw01).
+Thanks for the initial work.

 ## Install